 Usually, there is a lot you can do to prevent poor circulation.
-Besides following your doctor’s recommendations, you can make certain lifestyle changes that will significantly reduce your risk factors for poor circulation.
+Besides following your doctor’s recommendations, you can make certain lifestyle changes that will significantly reduce your risk factors for poor blood flow and improve your circulation.

 Get Your Blood Pumping with Exercise

-Being active is one proven way to increase blood circulation.
+Being active is one proven way to improve blood circulation.
 Although it might be difficult at first, start with simple exercises like brisk walks and increase the intensity as your body adjusts.
-Walking is a great exercise for poor circulation as it promotes the production of new blood vessels which helps improve blood circulation and enhance exercise tolerance.
+Walking is a great exercise for those with poor circulation as it promotes the production of new blood vessels which helps improve blood circulation and enhance exercise tolerance.

 Elevate Your Legs